Sloppy Blue Jays beaten up by surging Orioles 7-3 | Globalnews.ca

 Baltimore scored another in the fifth on a sacrifice fly from Vavra.
 Vladimir Guerrero Jr., who saw his 22-game hit streak end on Sunday, countered with his team-leading 24th homer with one out in the fifth.

-George Springer returned to the Blue Jays’ lineup after 10 days on the disabled list with a right elbow injury.
-He was the designated hitter, going 2-for-5 with a double down the left-field line in the third inning, an infield hit in the seventh and a walk in the ninth.
+Springer will be the Blue Jays’ designated hitter for the time being until his sore elbow heals enough to allow him to play centre field.
+He went 2-for-4 with a double down the left-field line in the third inning, an infield hit in the seventh and a walk in the ninth.

-With the return of Springer to his leadoff spot, Lourdes Gurriel Jr. moved from first to third in the batting order.
+With the return of Springer to his leadoff spot, Gurriel moved from first to third in the batting order.

 Gurriel had another two hits.
 He has reached base safely in 38 of 44 games, going 61-for-171 (.
 357) for the best average in the majors since the beginning of June.